Football Official

 Best Rated

-Asked by Steve in Motown about 5 years ago
+Asked by Leo over 5 years ago

 A few weeks ago we saw onside kick in which kicker tossed ball 10 feet into air, hit ground, bounced 5-6 feet, and was easily kicked high.
 NFL later said that was illegal.
 Was that just the NFL, or was there something in rule book making illegal?